NeCTAR-RC/nectarcloud-tier0doco/README.md

 # NeCTAR Cloud Tier 0 Documentation
+This repository contains documentation aimed at Tier 0 (self help) users of the NeCTAR research cloud.

 ## How to contribute
 To contribute to this project, you will need to understand the following concepts;